Current Knife Knotes

 If you wish to be placed on the mailing list to be notified when the Website is updated, drop us a line.
 E-mail us here email@example.com

-Check out our books for sale, some good ones, new and used have just arrived!
+Check out our books and knives for sale, some good ones, new and used have just arrived!